ozanj/naed_presentation/index.md

 ## Analysis sample

 Analysis sample consists of 15 public research universities
-- Chosen from larger data collection sample (N=X CRYSTAL) based on "completeness" of recruiting event data
+- Chosen from larger data collection sample (N=54) based on "completeness" of recruiting event data
 - Subsequent drafts may reduce sample size, based on case study principles of "purposeful sampling" (Patton, 2002)

 CRYSTALL - INSERT TABLE OF SAMPLE COMPARED TO POPULATION; IF NECESSARY TO FIT, MAKE THIS ONE OF THE "POP UP/ZOOM" FIGURES LIKE IN THE DEEP-DIVE RESULTS